 I have been a music writer for many years.
-I was the music editor for BPM Magazine/DJMixed.com, (better info about the founders here) a writer for local San Diego club mag Where@ in the late 90s and I was a feature writer and music reviewer for RE:UP magazine in the early 2000s.
+Most recently I was a writer for the Live Nation Property Insomniac which holds some of the largest electronic music festivals in the country.
+Before that I was the music editor for BPM Magazine/DJMixed.com, (better info about the founders here) a writer for local San Diego club mag Where@ in the late 90s and I was a feature writer and music reviewer for RE:UP magazine in the early 2000s.
 Re-Up Magazine Issue 12 Digital Booklet (feature on Carlos Niño on page 30 and a music review for Zero DB on page 90.)

 Read some text feature samples at the top and music reviews down below.